englercj/harvest-engine/docs/plugin_spec.md

 - The type of the module that has the dependency
 - The type of the module that is being depended on

-For example, a "default" module depending on a "static" module in a dynamic build will link the static library and inhrit the public include paths.
+For example, a "default" module depending on a "static" module in a dynamic build will link the static library and inherit the public include paths.
 During a static build it will only inherit the public include paths and mark the dependency so any application using the module links both.

 The "public_dependson" and "public_dependson_include" keys will propagate those values through the module dependency tree so that other modules inherit those values when their projects are generated.
 The "private_dependson" and "private_dependson_include" keys do not propagate and are used only in that module's project generation.

 ### Dependency Prefixes

 When a dependency is specified with no prefix, for example "he_core" it is assumed the value refers to a module.
-However, there are also a few supported prefixes that change how the dependency name is interpretted:
+However, there are also a few supported prefixes that change how the dependency name is interpreted:

 | Prefix | Description |
 | ------ | ----------- |